 - Wells Fargo: Equifax, Experian and TransUnion

 Opperman warned that this information only represents a quick survey of what users report.
-So it could differ from what you experience when applying for a credit card.
+So it could differ from what you experience when applying for one of our best credit cards.

 Nonetheless, visiting online credit card forums and discussion boards can give you a sense of which credit bureau will help decide the fate of your application.